Employee Achievement Awards Procedure

 - 6 Schedules

-To formally acknowledge and recognise Employees' contributions to the University.
+To provide the framework for formally acknowledging and recognising Employees' contributions to the University.

-This policy applies to University professional and academic Employees who meet the eligibility criteria for the particular Achievement Award category.
+This procedure applies to University professional and academic Employees who meet the eligibility criteria for the particular Achievement Award category.

 4.1.1 Professional Employees